plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 0.9974
 {% endcomment %}

 > :thinking: An exponential distribution always starts high and approaches zero as you move to the right along the x-axis.
 The highest point of the exponential density function is 1/mean.
-If you look at the approximated density plot (click on the Marginal Density tab), does it appear to approach 1/mean at the value alpha=0.0?
+If you look at the approximated density plot (click on the "Marginal Density" tab), does it appear to approach 1/mean at the value alpha=0.0?
 {% comment %}
 yes, but changing Display from KDE to Histogram may make it clearer
 {% endcomment %}